martin-beran/fpga/mb50/README.md

 Opcode: 0xa?

-If the test is true then it reads one word (two bytes) from memory at the address in register `srcr` into register `dstr` and increments `srcr` by 2.
+If the test is true then it reads one word (two bytes) from memory at the address in register `srcr` into register `dstr`.
 If the test is false then it increments the value in register `srcr` by 2.
 It does not modify flags.

 #### LDXnfIS (Load and Exchange if / if Not Flag and Increment Source)